-This editable 11-question close reading and annotating resource helps students derive deeper meaning from William Shakespeare’s Romeo & Juliet.
-This worksheet features an abridged excerpt from Act 3, Scene 3, with an emphasis on Romeo’s internal conflict upon learning of his banishment from Verona.
-By engaging in this exercise, students will justify claims by locating and articulating textual evidence, analyze character motivations and development, explore complex vocabulary and discern meaning from unfamiliar phrasing, make their engagement with the text more visible, and more.
+This editable 14-question close reading and annotating resource helps students derive deeper meaning from William Shakespeare’s Romeo & Juliet.
+This worksheet features an abridged excerpt from Act 3, Scene 2, with an emphasis on the dramatic irony of Juliet and the Nurse’s interaction.
+By engaging in this exercise, students will read to apply literary devices (dramatic irony, allusion), develop their vocabulary, identify what the text says explicitly and implicitly, make their engagement with the text visible, analyze character motivations and transformations, and more.
 Materials are delivered in Word Document, Google Document, and PDF formats.
-A detailed answer key is included.
+An answer key with sample annotations is included.

 This resource aligns well to Adolescent Literacy Project teaching principles.
 I recommend using these worksheets as the basis for small-group discussions, letting students discuss, debate, and support their reasoning for answer choices.
 In the role of facilitator, I observe my students becoming more consistently engaged with the novel and taking greater ownership of their learning.

 In addition to helping students gain deeper understanding of the material and greater confidence in their ability to read complex texts, this resource was designed to prepare students for ACT-style questioning.

 - Analyzing craft: the effect of the Nurse’s language on Juliet.

 - Discerning meaning: “God save the mark!”

 - Discerning meaning in archaic terms: bankrout.

 - Discerning meaning: “…and thou and Romeo press one heavy bier.”